MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 :::image type="content" source="media/about-boards/work-item-form.png" alt-text="Screenshot of Azure Boards Work Item Form, User Story":::

-## Interactive backlogs, boards, calendar views, and lists
+## Interactive backlogs, boards, lists, and calendar views

 Azure Boards provides several hubs, each providing a set of interactive tools.
 Each tool provides a filtered set of work items, filtered based on a team, logged in user, or custom filters.
 Most tools support adding and updating work items.
 To learn more about effective use of these tools, see [Best tool to add, update, and link work items](../work-items/best-tool-add-update-link-work-items.md).